Elizabeth Van Lew: American Civil War

 Upon the outbreak of the war, Van Lew began working on behalf of the Union with her mother, caring for wounded soldiers.
-When Libby Prison was opened in Richmond, Van Lew was allowed to bring food, clothing, writing paper, and other things to the Union soldiers imprisoned there.
+She was allowed to bring food, clothing, writing paper, and other things to the Union soldiers imprisoned at Libby Prison.
 She aided prisoners in escape attempts, passing them information about safe houses and getting a Union sympathizer appointed to the prison staff.
 Van Lew reportedly helped Union soldiers by giving them money to bribe Confederates.

 Recently captured prisoners gave Van Lew information on Confederate troop levels and movements, which she passed on to Union commanders.
-She is rumored to have helped hide escaped Union prisoners and Confederate deserters in her own mansion, although no definite proof of such claims has been found.
+She is rumored to have helped hide escaped Union prisoners and Confederate deserters in her own mansion, although no definite proof has been found.

-Van Lew also operated a spy ring during the war, which included clerks in the War and Navy Departments of the Confederacy, as well as free and enslaved African Americans, including Mary Jane Richards.
-Richards, aka Mary Bowser, was reputedly a formerly enslaved maid in the Van Lew household, and was sent by the family to be educated in a Quaker school in Pennsylvania.
-Stories surfaced about the woman having possibly served as a maid for Jefferson Davis, while spying for the Union.
-She herself admitted to having served as a detective during the war.
-The spy ring eventually became official agents of the Union when General Benjamin Butler, having heard about Van Lew from two escaped Union Prisoners of War, recruited her to work for the US government.
+Van Lew also operated a spy ring during the war which included clerks in the War and Navy Departments of the Confederacy, as well as free and enslaved blacks, including Mary Jane Richards, more commonly known as Mary Bowser.
+Bowser reputedly had been a slave in the Van Lew household, and she was sent by the family to be educated in a Quaker school in Pennsylvania.
+Stories surfaced about her having served as a maid for Jefferson Davis while spying for the Union.
+She admitted to serving as a detective during the war.

+The spy ring eventually became official agents of the Union when General Benjamin Butler heard about Van Lew from two escaped Union prisoners of war, and he recruited her to work for the U.S. government.